rackerlabs/rackspace-how-to/content/exchange/public-folder-permissions-for-exchange-2007-and-2010.md

 product_url: exchange
 ---

-When you create a public folder, you can assign permissions to limit how much access others have to that folder.
+When you create a public folder in Exchange 2007 and 2010, you can assign permissions to limit how much access others have to that folder.
 Following are the different roles available to assign and the permissions granted to that role.

 | Role              | Permission           |
 |-------------------|----------------------|